 U.S. Navy Nuclear Submarine Program

-Situation: The North American facility of a market leader in ship power solutions manufactures propulsion systems for the U.S. Navy’s nuclear submarine program.
+The North American facility of a market leader in ship power solutions manufactures propulsion systems for the U.S. Navy’s nuclear submarine program.
 Due to the size and complexity of the systems, production is limited to a maximum of two systems per year.
-Component finishing process involves both abrasive blasting and paint and coatings, and only takes up about six weeks of the entire production process.
+The component finishing process involves both abrasive blasting and paint and coatings, and only takes up about six weeks of the entire production process.
 Air make-up is available and material handling is performed by overhead cranes.
-A fixed metal enclosure with installed dust collectors and paint arrestors would require such enclosure to be equipped with a retractable roof opening in order to accommodate the overhead cranes.
-In addition, a permanent enclosure would reduce the usable existing floor/building space of the production facility.
+A fixed metal enclosure with installed dust collectors and paint arrestors would require this enclosure to be equipped with a retractable roof opening to accommodate the overhead cranes.
+In addition, a permanent enclosure would reduce the usable floor space of the production facility.

-Solution: Duroair suggested the use of its fully portable, vented DuroCap™ indoor air purification system plus an interchangeable dust collection system in combination with a custom-designed DuroRoom™ retractable enclosure.
-The DuroCap™ unit and the dust collector each provide optimal air handling capacity while DuroCap™’s patented Tapered Airflow improves drying times and optimizes overspray control.
+Duroair suggested the use of its fully portable, vented DuroCap™ indoor air purification system plus an interchangeable dust collection system in combination with a custom-designed DuroRoom™ retractable enclosure.
+The DuroCap™ unit and the dust collector each provide optimal air handling capacity while the patented Taper Draft Airflow Technology improves drying times and optimizes overspray control.
 The DuroRoom™ enclosure retracts to 20% of the extended length when not in use.

-Results: The result is efficient material flow via maneuvering components to the retracted enclosure, after which the enclosure is extended around the component prior to the finishing stage.
-Material handling with overhead cranes is not impeded while the use of existing floor/building space is maximized.
-While installation of a fixed metal enclosure requires about 3 weeks, the Duroair solution was up and running in just 3 days and resulted in a 10% reduction in capital costs and a 25% saving in installation costs.
+The result is efficient material flow via maneuvering components to the retracted enclosure, after which the enclosure is extended around the component prior to the finishing stage.
+Material handling with overhead cranes is not impeded while the use of existing floor space is maximized.
+While installation of a fixed metal enclosure requires about three weeks, the Duroair solution was up and running in just three days, resulting in a 10% reduction in capital costs and a 25% savings in installation costs.